Aviso: Civilian avisos: French Aéropostale transatlantic service

 During the interwar period air mail service and commercial airlines boomed and French industrialist Pierre-Georges Latécoère founded the famed Aéropostale line between Paris and South America via Toulouse, Morocco, Mauretania, Senegal, Brazil Argentina and Chile.
-Aeropostale employed pioneering pilots such as Henri Guillaumet, Paul Codos, Antoine de Saint-Exupéry and Jean Mermoz.
+Aéropostale employed pioneering pilots such as Henri Guillaumet, Paul Codos, Antoine de Saint-Exupéry and Jean Mermoz.
 Period aircraft (war surplus Breguets and purpose-built Latécoères) were initially too short-ranged to undertake the Atlantic crossing between Saint Louis du Senegal and Rio de Janeiro.
-Similar problems existed for the German Lufthansa on the same run, but while Lufthansa opted for a stationary, flying boat tender, the Westphalen, with catapult and lifting crane in the middle of the Atlantic to extend the range of their Dornier flying boats, Aeropostale initially relied on avisos to carry the mail on the transatlantic stretch of the Aeropostale line.
-Initially Aeropostale leased Arras-class avisos, on loan from the French Marine Nationale, a class of dual purpose semi-commercial ships intended for Q Ships service.
+Similar problems existed for the German Lufthansa on the same run, but while Lufthansa opted for a stationary, flying boat tender, the Westfalen, with catapult and lifting crane in the middle of the Atlantic to extend the range of their Dornier flying boats, Aéropostale initially relied on avisos to carry the mail on the transatlantic stretch of the Aéropostale line.
+Initially Aéropostale leased Arras-class avisos, on loan from the French Marine Nationale, a class of dual purpose semi-commercial ships intended for Q-ship service.

 These coal fired ships proved to be both expensive to operate and quite worn out by wartime service.
-Aeropostale ordered four purely civilian, diesel powered, avisos from civilian shipyards in Bordeaux and Nantes, equipped with 1700 Hp diesel engines and a cruising speed of 16 knots and returned the Arras-class avisos to the French navy.
+Aéropostale ordered four purely civilian diesel-powered avisos from civilian shipyards in Bordeaux and Nantes, equipped with 1700 hp diesel engines and a cruising speed of 16 knots and returned the Arras-class avisos to the French navy.
 These ships plugged the gap until long range seaplanes such as the Latécoère 28, became available.
-After the groundbreaking transatlantic commercial mailflights pioneered by Jean Mermoz the Aeropostale mail line went entirely airborne and cut the mail delivery time from Paris to Rio de Janeiro from 20 days to just three.
+After the groundbreaking transatlantic commercial mailflights pioneered by Jean Mermoz the Aéropostale mail line went entirely airborne and cut the mail delivery time from Paris to Rio de Janeiro from 20 days to just three.